-National unveils law and order promises with commitment to specialist gangs unit
+Election 2020: National's law and order policy - specialist gangs unit, patches banned in public

-National has promised to bolster the Police's powers to crack down on gangs with a specialist unit and introduce tougher punishments for would-be offenders.
+National has promised to bolster the police's powers to crack down on gangs with a specialist unit and introduce tougher punishments for would-be offenders.

 And, under a National Government, wearing any gang patches or insignia in public places would be banned.